 See the evidence

-The research is clear: IXL is impacting 7 million students, including at schools near you.
+The research is clear: IXL is boosting achievement for 9 million students, including at schools near you.

 IXL is proven to accelerate learning